Hampton Roads Domestic Violence Lawyer in Hampton

 Can Domestic Assault Charges Be Dropped in Virginia?

 In Virginia, domestic violence charges are rarely dropped.
-The only person that can drop domestic violence charges is the prosecutor.
-They will only drop the case if the individual says they lied to the officer and open themselves up for filing a false police report, some obstruction of justice charges, or a similar cause.
+The only person who can drop domestic violence charges is the prosecutor.
+They will only drop the case if the individual says they lied to the officer and opens themselves up to filing a false police report, some obstruction of justice charges, or a similar cause.